cvn001/RecentHGT/README.md

 > Step 5: A directory named `combined_results` will be output containing the pictures displaying the number of recent HGT genes and Chromosomal and Plasmid genes.
+### Troubleshooting
++ RecentHGT is still in developing now.
+So I just finished to implement the core components.
++ Please, if you have any problem during the installation and use of RecentHGT.
+Please feel free to leave your questions in Issues.
+I will try my best to help you.